souvikhaldar/souvikhaldar.info/content/about.md

 ## Profile

- I'm a Backend Developer by profession and mostly use Golang and Python to interact with computers.
-I like to read books/articles of various genres (little biased towards technical ones), socialize/hangout with friends and new people; and love to build and learn new things.
-I mostly write about things I'm learning, here or on [Medium](https://medium.com/@souvikhaldar) mostly to make it a point to visit later on, which others too might find helpful.
+ I'm a Backend Developer by profession.
+I mostly use Golang and Python to interact with computers and I love it.
+I like to read books/articles of various genres (little biased towards technical ones), socialize/hangout with friends, meet new people but most importantly, I love to build and learn new things.
+I mostly write about things I'm learning and things that are running on my head and needs to be ventilated.

 ---
 ## Achievements
-* All India rank 2 in Hackathon organized by Digital Ocean.
+* All India rank 2 in a Hackathon organized by Digital Ocean.
 Refer- https://www.techgig.com/hackathon/digitalocean-cloudhack
 *  [All India Rank in top 2 percentile](https://drive.google.com/file/d/0B8ez0XXq-2ITWDhDRWhUX0I1OTg/view?usp=sharing) in Modern Application Development course by NPTEL.
 *  [CodeChef certified Data Structures and Algorithms programmer](https://drive.google.com/open?id=1BxSSaGt7PjelIUJac_BpMMSpEgvGWftu)